Apply

 Certificate

-The five-course certificate in Non-Profit Sector Leadership and Innovation prepares students for leadership and management in non-profit and voluntary sector organizations.
-It is the only program of its kind in Saskatchewan.
+The five-course Nonprofit Sector Leadership and Innovation Certificate prepares students to lead and innovate in nonprofit and voluntary organizations.
+As the only program of its kind in Saskatchewan, it offers a unique blend of academic learning and hands-on community engagement.

 Quick Facts